-One of the things I love most about blogging is the opportunity to explore different ascpects of teaching English in more detail.
+One of the things I love most about blogging is the opportunity to explore different aspects of teaching English in more detail.
 It’s a great way to learn and share teaching ideas with the world.

 Over the years, I’ve been writing blog posts less for my website and more as a professional blogger.
-I’ve now written for Ellii ( formerly ESL Library), British Council, Cambridge University Press and National Geographic Learning, not to mention all the magazine articles.
+I’ve have written for Ellii ( formerly ESL Library), British Council, Cambridge University Press and National Geographic Learning, not to mention all the magazine articles.

 As I feel like I’ve been neglecting my own blog here, I thought I’d write a post collating some of the articles I’ve written for other organisations.